Arcandrus/Code-Institue/README.md

 ![Wizards of the Coast Locator Link](./readme-assets/locator.png)

 ### Getting Started
 This page features a link to a target="_blank" page that will display a video tutorial from the MTG YouTube channel.
-I used Controls and Autoplay to make the user experience more fluid.
-There is also a link under the video to the MTG YouTube channel proper if the user is looking for further information not covered in the video.
+This was done using hte YouTube embedded iframe, which I styled in CSS to make it fit with my themes.

 ![Video Link](./readme-assets/video-link.png)
 ![Video Page](./readme-assets/video.png)